ariadnacilleros/tensorQTL_workshop/README.md

 ## Run TensorQTL for cis-mQTL mapping with covariates

-The first step is to open python3 by typping it on the command line:
+The first step is to open python3 by typing it on the command line:

 `python3`